iterative/dvc.org/public/static/docs/user-guide/dvc-file-format.md

   - `url`: URL of Git repository with source DVC project
   - `rev`: Only present when the `--rev` option of `dvc import` is used.
-    Specific [Git revision](https://git-scm.com/docs/revisions) (such as a
+    Specific commit SHA hash, branch or tag name, etc. (a [Git revision](https://git-scm.com/docs/revisions)) used to import the
-    branch name or a tag) used to import the dependency from.
+    dependency from.
   - `rev_lock`: Git commit SHA hash of the external <abbr>DVC repository</abbr>
     at the time of importing or updating (with `dvc update`) the dependency.